National Association of Pediatric Nurse Practitioners

 Challenges & Solutions

 Solution: Support local NPAT recruitment efforts with national outreach.
 NAPNAP developed a centralized NPAT speaker request form and sent a message to its members encouraging them to make training requests.
 This creative marketing strategy resulted in several inquiries.
 NAPNAP also used its biweekly member news publication to promote the NPATs and commemorate the 1,000th person trained through the program.
-In 2012, NAPNAP highlighted the program at its annual conference, where one of the national pediatric asthma trainers based in Texas presented a session using the program's asthma pharmacology module.
+NAPNAP also highlighted the program at its annual conference, where one of the national pediatric asthma trainers based in Texas presented a session using the program's asthma pharmacology module.

 NAPNAP recruited and trained 46 NPATs from 18 states and issued continuing education credits to nearly 1,200 health care professionals who subsequently completed NPAT-led trainings.

 NAPNAP turned the asthma pharmacology module from its pediatric asthma education program into a free online continuing education program.
+Three hundred and forty-eight (348) pediatric health care professionals completed this online activity, and 90% indicated that they were confident of their ability to integrate concepts and information learned through this continuing education activity into their practice.

 NAPNAP established an active online discussion and information-exchange forum for its NPATs.